harperreed/C4-API-bridge-python/README.md

 For instance, you can not easily turn off the lights in a specific room.
 I am doing a lot of debugging and testing and will be updating this class with helper methods as I figure out various things.

 Right now, you can easily change the volume for a specific room, mute and unmute a room, and get room variables.
 If you know the various "commands" and "variables" inside of control4 - then you can probably get further.
-But since I am not a *dealer* and don't have access to all of the *insider info* I am **SOL**.
+But since I am not a *dealer* and don't have access to all of the *insider info,* I am **SOL**.

 I will be updating this as I make progress and will be posting more info that should help others do fun projects.